 Non-bank financial institutions offer borrowers multiple benefits such as:

-- Willingness to take higher risks: non-bank lenders don’t shy from higher-risk loans as traditional lenders do.
+• Willingness to take higher risks: non-bank lenders don’t shy from higher-risk loans like traditional lenders.
 This makes them ideal for small business lending.

 That said, let’s discuss the threats facing bank and non-bank lending.